macie-k/spotify-fullscreen/README.md

 # Sidenotes
 - If something is not working a refresh will likely help
 - Still not working?
-Enable logging, take a screenshots and open an issue [here](https://github.com/macie-k/spotify-fullscreen/issues)
+Enable logging, take a screenshot and open an issue [here](https://github.com/macie-k/spotify-fullscreen/issues)
 - I will add it to chrome store once I feel wealthy enough to pay the fee